 Some states have many dog parks, while others are full of pet-friendly businesses so that you can tackle the latest sale with your dog or even have dinner out with Fido sleeping calmly at your feet.

-Finding the right state, let alone city to move to can be challenging as a dog owner, but this list will lead you in the right direction.
+Finding the right state, let alone city to move to can be challenging as a

 What is the most dog friendly state in the USA?